LOST HOSPITALS OF LONDON

 During WW1 it became a section hospital of the First London (T.F.)
 General Hospital; 30 beds on the top floor wards were put at the disposal of the War Office for wounded British soldiers.
 Here, for the first time, they received coffee for breakfast instead of tea, and apparently appreciated it.

-By 1932, as well as its 70 beds, the Hospital had an operating theatre, three consulting rooms, a dispensary, an X-ray department and a laboratory.
-Nursing care was provided by the Sisters of the Order of the Sacred Heart, who had received their training at Versailles.
-The Sisters also looked after the laundry and the catering.
+By 1932, as well as its 70 beds and an operating theatre, the Hospital had three consulting rooms, a dispensary, an X-ray department and a laboratory.
 At this time the weekly cost of keeping an in-patient was £2 7s 5d (£2.37) (compared to £2 8s 3d (£2.41) in 1931).

 In 1933 a smoking room was created for the patients - an unlikely development in a hospital today.
 Although most of the patients were from France and its colonies, a sizable number came from Italy, Switzerland, Belgium and the United Kingdom.
 Presumably all were French-speaking.